huggingface/optimum/README.md

 # Load a model from transformers and export it to ONNX
 tokenizer = AutoTokenizer.from_pretrained(model_checkpoint)
 ort_model = ORTModelForSequenceClassification.from_pretrained(model_checkpoint, from_transformers=True)
-# Save the onnx model and tokenizer
+# Save the ONNX model and tokenizer
 ort_model.save_pretrained(save_directory)
 tokenizer.save_pretrained(save_directory)
 ```